zohar1000/ng-cond/README.md

 #### Intellisense support

-If your work with typescript and you bind a BehaviourSubject with a type, then your editor will provide you with intellisense when editing the template (this applies to *ngIf as well).<br/>
+If your work with typescript and you bind a BehaviorSubject with a type, then your editor will provide you with intellisense when editing the template (this applies to *ngIf as well).<br/>

 Provided the interface Person: